 Similarly, prosecutors can charge you with a firearm enhancement even if your gun is unloaded.43

 The "double jeopardy" clause of the Fifth Amendment to the United States Constitution prohibits multiple punishments for the same offense.44

 Thus a sentencing enhancement may not be imposed if the sentence for the underlying felony already punishes the exact same behavior.45 The test is whether one statute requires proof of an element which the other does not.46

-As discussed above in the section on Penal Code 12022.5, courts look to whether possession or use of a firearm is necessarily an element of the underlying crime.47 If so, punishment of that offense already punishes possession of the gun.
-In such a case, imposition of a Penal Code 12022 enhancement for being armed with a gun during commission of the crime could constitute double jeopardy.
+As discussed above in the section on Penal Code 12022.5, courts look to whether possession or use of a firearm is necessarily an element of the underlying crime.47 If so, the punishment for that offense already punishes possession of the gun.
+In such a case, the imposition of a Penal Code 12022 enhancement for being armed with a gun during the commission of the crime could constitute double jeopardy.